tom-draper/clockin/README.md

 ### Install Dependencies

-<a href="https://dev.mysql.com/downloads/mysql/">MySQL</a> is used by clockin to store timings data locally on your machine.
-During setup, ensure you make note of your username and password and copy them into the .env file or enter them straight into the command line during the first run of the program.
+A local <a href="https://dev.mysql.com/downloads/mysql/">MySQL</a> server is used by clockin to store session data on your machine.
+During setup, ensure you make note of your MySQL username and password and copy them into the .env file or enter them straight into the command line during the first run of the program.

 Download Go dependencies with: